Skip to main content

 • Amoxicillin is a prescription antibiotic prescribed to treat various infections.

-• Medical experts recommend storing amoxicillin in liquid form in the refrigerator for up to 14 days to ensure its quality, safety, and efficacy.
-The capsules or tablets should be stored at room temperature for up to 2 years.
+• Amoxicillin in liquid form can last up to two weeks in the refrigerator.
+The capsules or tablets should be stored at room temperature for up to two years.

 • Taking expired antibiotics could lead to unwanted side effects like antibiotic resistance, nausea, vomiting, and metabolic acidosis.

-Amoxicillin (brand names Amoxil, Amoxicillin, Sumox, and Trimox) is a generic penicillin antibiotic that the U.S. Food and Drug Administration (FDA) approves to treat a variety of bacterial infections of the ear, nose, throat, lower respiratory tract, skin, skin structures, and urinary tract.
-It can also be used to treat H. pylori infection in stomach or intestinal ulcers.
-Dentists may also prescribe amoxicillin off-label to treat a severe form of gum disease known as periodontitis.
-Medical experts state that reconstituted liquid amoxicillin is good for 14 days if stored in the refrigerator, while the drug’s shelf life is extended to 1 to 2 years in capsule or tablet form.
+Amoxicillin is a generic penicillin antibiotic approved by the Food and Drug Administration (FDA) to treat a variety of bacterial infections of the ear, nose, throat, lower respiratory tract, skin, skin structures, and urinary tract.
+It can also be used to treat H. pylori infection in the stomach or intestinal ulcers.
+Dentists may also prescribe amoxicillin off-label (for a non-FDA-approved use) to treat a severe form of gum disease known as periodontitis.
+Amoxicillin can last anywhere from two weeks to two years, depending on the form and whether it’s been stored properly.

 • Liquid amoxicillin:Liquid amoxicillin, often given to children, must be stored in the refrigerator at temperatures between 35 F and 46 F after being mixed with water by a pharmacist,” Dr. Genovese explains.
 “Shaking the bottle well before each use is essential to distribute the active ingredients evenly.
 Freezing liquid amoxicillin can ruin its effectiveness and should be avoided.”